Home |

 So if you're getting nowhere with their expensive treatment sessions and pills, why not try my approach?
 Remember: I was at the edge of death and I cured it in a 5 minute patch of inspiration WITHOUT ANY DRUGS!!!
 It has not returned in 30 years, although I have been through further tough times in that 30 years where I was truly struggling.
 But I wasn't properly depressed and I dealt with my issues, bit by bit and got back onto an even keel again.

 Life isn't a bed of roses, but it shouldn't be a bed of thorns either.
 If you use your intelligence and imagination you can probably find solutions to most problems.
 We are human beings.
 We are blessed with big brains.
 We just need to use them.
 Depression stops us using our brains properly.
-Cure the negative feedback loop as I have done and then you are free to fix the root causes.
+Break the positive feedback loop as I have done and then you are free to fix the root causes.
 Spending years in therapy and rolling around on drugs is not the answer.
 Remember: Drugs treat the symptom, they don't cure the disease.

 I cured my depression.
 So can you!